Creative activity:

 26. When the glue has dried, you can use any other art materials to add hand-drawn elements or writing to your zine.
 This is the opportunity for you to finish telling the story of your special place.

 Top tip: You can work on this activity in your own time, taking breaks between each element and returning to your zine when you want to add something new.
-Remind yourself to enjoy the process and that there’s no hurry to complete this activity and, instead, tell yourself that maps, stories and collage involve multiple layers, which require us to slowly ‘pay attention’ to each part.
+Remind yourself to enjoy the process and that there’s no hurry to finish!
+You can tell yourself that maps, stories and collage involve multiple layers, which require us to slowly pay attention to each part.

 27. Once you feel you have completed your zine, you can present it standing up as a book or unfolded as a whole artwork.